JohannesTheo/multi_object_datasets_torch/README.md

 'object_positions'  [33, 11, 3]          torch.float32
 ```

+> Please note that the usual `torchvision.transforms` are implemented for images and might not work as expected for sequences!

 ## References

 [1] Burgess, C. P., Matthey, L., Watters, N., Kabra, R., Higgins, I., Botvinick,